-Permutation and combination are the ways to represent a group of objects by selecting them in a set and forming subsets.
+Permutation and combination are the ways to select certian objects from a group of objects to form subsets with or without replacement.
 It defines the various ways to arrange a certain group of data.
 When we select the data or objects from a certain group, it is said to be permutations, whereas the order in which they are represented is called combination.
 Both concepts are very important in Mathematics.

 Permutation and combination are explained here elaborately, along with the difference between them.
 We will discuss both the topics here with their formulas, real-life examples and solved questions.
 Students can also work on Permutation And Combination Worksheet to enhance their knowledge in this area along with getting tricks to solve more questions.

 What is Permutation?